-Gestational diabetes symptoms
+Understanding gestational diabetes symptoms

 Gestational diabetes symptoms can be subtle or not show up at all, but watch out for things like feeling extra thirsty, needing to pee more than usual, feeling tired all the time, or having blurry vision.
-It’s important to get tested because untreated gestational diabetes can affect both you and your baby.
-Staying on top of it helps keep you both healthy!

-Gestational diabetes mellitus, or GDM for short, is one of the most common conditions affecting pregnancy—and it’s on the rise.
+Gestational diabetes mellitus, or GDM for short, is one of the most common conditions affecting pregnancy—and it’s globally on the rise.

 GDM happens when your blood sugar levels become high during pregnancy, and you don’t have a history of diabetes.
 Though it can occur at any stage, it’s most common in the second and third trimester, and usually disappears after your baby is born.